ocaml/flexdll/README.md

 included.

-The `-defaultlib` option is used to tell `flexlink` that some object (usually, a library) does not need any relocation (that is, all the symbols it refers to are defined in one of the objects being linked) and that we don't want to re-export the symbols exported by this object.
+The `-defaultlib` option is used to tell `flexlink` that some object (usually, a library) does not need any relocations (that is, all the symbols it refers to are defined in one of the objects being linked) and that we don't want to re-export the symbols exported by this object.
 This is usually used for system libraries.